 The ledges inside the slot canyon can be a few feet high.
 You may need a helping hand to pull you up or down.
 So be sure to bring along one or a few hiking buddies.

 An unstaffed pay station is located along Lees Ferry Road near the entrance to Glen Canyon National Recreation Area.
 Be sure to stop and purchase your daily pass, otherwise you risk to get a fine.
 The ticket costs $30 per vehicle.
 If you have the America the Beautiful Pass, keep driving past the station.
-The annual pass includes admission to all national parks and national recreation areas in the country.
+This annual pass includes admission to all national parks and national recreation areas in the country.